Isfahan: Ride sharing

 Snapp! and Tapsi are two of the carpooling apps in the city.

 The city has built 42 bicycle-sharing stations and 150 km of paved bicycle paths.

-As part of Iran's religious laws, women are forbidden to use the public bicycle-sharing network, as decreed by the representative of the Supreme Leader in Isfahan, Ayatollah Yousef Tabatabai Nejad, and General Attorney Ali Esfahani.
+As part of Iran's Islamic religious laws, women are forbidden to use the public bicycle-sharing network, as decreed by the representative of the Supreme Leader in Isfahan, Ayatollah Yousef Tabatabai Nejad, and General Attorney Ali Esfahani.

 Mass transit

 The Isfahan and Suburbs Bus Company operates transit buses in the city.
 East-West BRT Bus Rapid Transit Line buses carry up to 120,000 passengers daily.

-The municipality has signed a memorandum with Khatam-al Anbiya to construct a tram network in the city.
+The municipality signed a memorandum with Khatam-al Anbiya to construct a tram network in the city.
 The Isfahan Metro was opened on 15 October 2015.
-It currently consists of one north–south line with a length of 20.2 km, and two more lines are currently under construction, alongside three suburban rail lines.
+It consists of one north–south line with a length of 20.2 km, and two more lines are under construction, alongside three suburban rail lines.

 The city is served by a railway station, with the Islamic Republic of Iran Railways running trains to Bandarabbas and Mashhad.
-The first high-speed railway in Iran, the Tehran-Qom-Isfahan line is currently being constructed and will connect Isfahan to Tehran and Qom.
+The first high-speed railway in Iran, the Tehran-Qom-Isfahan line is being constructed to connect Isfahan to Tehran and Qom.

 Airports

-Isfahan is served by Isfahan International Airport, which in 2019 was the 7th busiest airport in Iran.
+Isfahan is served by Isfahan Shahid Beheshti International Airport, which in 2019 was the 7th busiest airport in Iran, and is adjacent to Khatami Air Base.

 Economy

 In 2014, industry, mines, and commerce in Isfahan province accounted for 35% to 50% (almost $229 billion) of the Iranian Gross Domestic Product.
-In 2019, Isfahan province's governorate said that tourism is the number one priority.
+In 2019, Isfahan province's governorate said that tourism was the number one priority.

-According to Isfahan province's administrator for Department of Cooperatives, Labour, and Social Welfare, Iran has the cheapest labor workforce anywhere in the world; and this attracts foreign investors.
-The labor force has continually grown over the last three decades.
+According to Isfahan province's administrator for Department of Cooperatives, Labour, and Social Welfare, Iran had the cheapest labor workforce anywhere in the world.
+The labor force had grown from 1990 to 2020.
 However, in 2018 the unemployment rate was 15%.

 The Esfahan Province Electricity Distribution Company, established in 1992, maintains a privatized power grid in the city.

-As of September 2020, the handicrafts industry of Isfahan Province was contributing $500 million annually to the economy.
+As of September 2020, the handicrafts industry of Isfahan Province was contributing $500 million annually to the economy.Isfahan Fair, a 22 ha exhibition center aimed at increasing tourism, is under construction.
 The municipality has implemented internet payment software.

-Isfahan Fair, a 22 ha exhibition center aimed at increasing tourism, is under construction.